bindreams/ssh-tunnel-windows/README.md

 python -m sshrt bootstrap
 ```
 The last command will do the following important things:
-1. Enable Windows buit-in components for OpenSSH Server and Client;
+1. Enable Windows built-in components for OpenSSH Server and Client;
 2. Add a firewall rule so that said services may work;
 3. Set SSH Server to start with Windows and start it immediately;
 4. Create necessary directories and files for SSH Server and the reverse tunnels.